nickmura/ethexams/README.md

 # evm-exam
-Open source EVM quizzes and exam on for beginners, intermediate and experts.
+This is an open source education initative, for the community created by Nick Mura for questionnaire, quizzes and exams on the Ethereum blockchain.
+I intend to discuss a wide topic of